wazo-platform/euc-plugins-js-sdk/documentation/docs/softphone.md

   hovered: '#6181F4',
 }, {
   // Translation
-  // Set `debug: true` to know where to change translations, eg:
+  // Set `debug: true` to know where to change translations, like below:
   en: {
     user: {
       login: 'My login button', // will be displayed as `user:login` in the button when settings `debug: true` in the init() method